 Compensation and Benefits

 Temporary employees are not eligible for Pitt health and life insurance, but the University will contribute to the employees' Social Security, Liability Insurance, and Workers Compensation.
-A University of Pittsburgh Temporary Staff ID card is available, and can be used to access Pitt Shuttles and some library privileges.

 Frequently Asked Questions